sjaehn/BWidgets/BWidgets/Supports/README.md

 EventPassable supports passing events to subjacent widgets even if (or if not) the widget doesn't support the respective event type.

+## EventQueueable

+Ability of the class `BWidgets::Window`.
+Contains the event queue.
+And decides whether an event may be added to the event queue or not.
+By default, all events are able to be queued to the event queue.